 Update: After years of delays and stonewalling, the Arkansas legislature finally passed a flawed, bare minimum Habitability Ordinance in early 2021.
 But much more needs to be done.

 An ordinance at the county level could help decrease the number of people experiencing homelessness here in District 12.
 The district has the bulk of the homeless population in Washington County.
 HUD vouchers can only be used on housing that meets the agency's Housing Quality Standards.
 Having more units that meet those standards will help reduce the number of people experiencing homelessness in our district.

 In January 2021, I voted in favor of a new program providing $7.1 Million dollars in Emergency Rental Assistance to Washington County residents.
 The program is being run through the Fayetteville Housing Authority and the Springdale Housing Authority.
 I worked closely with the folks at the Fayetteville Housing Authority to help them get information and resources to get their program off the ground and make it a success.

 According to the rules set by the Treasury Department, 90% of the money has to be used for rental assistance.

-During my time on the FHA Board, I learned that because of rising rents in Fayetteville, many of the people we served were being forced to take the vouchers they received and move out of the city.
-They are using them in the County instead, where rents are less expensive, or in more affordable cities like Lincoln and West Fork.
-I'm all about partnerships, so I'd like to see the county work together with organizations like the FHA to educate more property owners about the benefits of accepting vouchers, so they can be used in more places.
+Because of rising rents in Fayetteville, many lower-income folks are being forced to move out of the city.
+They're moving where rents are less expensive, to places like Lincoln and Elkins.
+I'm all about partnerships, so I'd like to see the county work together with cities to educate more property owners about the benefits of accepting vouchers, so they can be used in more places.
 Those benefits include having vetted tenants, receiving direct deposit payments, and low delinquency rates.